 Those that do are subject to sanctions up to and including the loss of the authorization to sell Graff products.

-The policy does not prevent dealers from selling a fauce below the MAP price, but they cannot advertise it.
+The policy does not prevent dealers from selling a faucet below the MAP price, but they cannot advertise it.
 Most studios will sell below, and sometimes substantially below, the MAP price if a faucet is part of a larger purchase of coordinated items.

 Testing and Certification